 Our alcohol addiction programs include in-person Intensive Outpatient treatment as well as teletherapy and telehealth treatments for both men and women.

 Intensive Outpatient Treatment for Alcohol Addiction in Louisville

 Our Intensive Outpatient Therapy Program (IOP) is ideal for those who have successfully undergone detox, residential treatment, or partial hospitalization.
 This is a step-down program and therefore offers clients more freedom to resume the responsibilities demanded by their daily lives.
 It provides a way for clients to safely transition from residential treatment with constant supervision to incorporating addiction treatment into their everyday lives, minus 24-hour supervision, and care.
 This form of treatment is geared towards those who have a less severe alcohol addiction and provides treatment on an outpatient basis so patients do not have to reside at the facility.

 To help clients overcome their addiction to alcohol, we offer the following types of therapy:

 - Individual therapy

 Individual therapy is the backbone of our addiction treatment program.
 During these therapy sessions, you meet with your primary therapist one-on-one to explore the root cause of your addiction.
-Additionally, you process what you’re going through, how the treatment is progressing and explore any issues that come up.
+Additionally, you process what you’re going through, and how the treatment is progressing, and explore any issues that come up.
 Your therapist will use your recovery goals to see if you are making progress and adjust these goals as the need arises.
 Individual therapy is invaluable as it gives you insight into your behavior and the reasons behind it.
 You’ll learn more about yourself and why you became addicted to alcohol in the first place.
 These sessions can sometimes get intense but you’ll be better for it.